-Honorary national officials are appointed by the Board of Directors from amongst those national officials or Level 3 technical accountants who retire as per rule DOR 7.00.
+Honorary national officials are appointed by the Board of Directors from amongst those national officials who retire as per rule DOR 7.00.

-- A. Recommendations for such appointments are made by the chair of the Domestic Officials Recruitment and Management Committee, supported by information from the appropriate national vice chair as may be deemed necessary by the chair. - B. Certificates will be awarded to those appointed. - C. Officials in the honorary classification will be eligible to be reinstated to an appropriate active classification per rule DOR 9.01, should the reasons for their inactivity cease to exist.
+- A. Recommendations for such appointments are made by the chair of the Domestic Officials Committee, supported by information from the appropriate national vice chair as may be deemed necessary by the chair. - B. Certificates will be awarded to those appointed. - C. Officials in the honorary classification will be eligible to be reinstated to an appropriate active classification per rule DOR 9.01, should the reasons for their inactivity cease to exist.